Estimated reading time: 5 minutes

 Another respondent had been interested in studying tourism and wanted to find out if that would be a suitable career choice in the future.

-The gap year confirmed her intentions, but not only in terms of studying and future career.
+The gap year confirmed her intentions, not only for studying and for her future career.

 Another student found her passion during her gap year by meeting another student.

-“I met someone who was very interested in natural health.
-I got into it as well, and I’m now a health coach student”, she replied.
+“I met someone very interested in natural health.
+I also got into it, and I’m now a health coach student, “she replied.

-One respondent made a decision to travel around the world after her first gap year.
+One respondent decided to travel around the world after her first gap year.

-Some are happy to improve their English skills, while others take on the challenge of learning more exotic languages, like Bahasa Indonesia for example.
+Some are happy to improve their English skills, while others take on the challenge of learning more exotic languages, such as Bahasa Indonesia.

-“Education-wise the best part was to learn a new language and culture.
-I gained the courage to try and go for things”, said one student of her gap year in Bali.
+“Education-wise, the best part was to learn a new language and culture.
+I gained the courage to try and go for things”, said one student during her gap year in Bali.

 Another emphasized her vastly improved English skills.

-“Studying in a foreign language was a very useful experience.
-It helped me a lot in my studies afterwards”, she commented.
+“Studying in a foreign language was a beneficial experience.
+It helped me a lot in my studies afterward, “she cafterwardommented.

-In the past, a gap year used to be an option mainly for students who just graduated from high school.
-These days it’s not about age anymore, as more and more people choose to have a break from working-life as well.
+In the past, a gap year was an option mainly for students who had just graduated from high school.
+These days it’s not about age anymore, as more and more people choose to have a break from working-working lifelife as well.

-Many students told about their grown interest in travel and foreign cultures after their gap year abroad.
+Many students talked about their growing interest in travel and foreign cultures after their gap year abroad.

 “I am more eager to move abroad again or do another semester abroad.
 I have grown a strong interest in Asia, especially China, and would love to spend more time living there.”

 All the respondents of the survey did their gap year in Asia via Asia Exchange.
-They all confirmed everything was made very easy and effortless for them.
+They all confirmed everything was made effortless for them.

 “It was the best thing to do, super smooth.
-I just applied, paid and that was it!
-They had everything set for us”, one respondent told.
+I just applied, paid, and that was it! , They had everything set for us”, one respondent said.

-If you felt inspired by the stories and feel a pull to do a gap year in Asia yourself, we can help you complete a gap year both in Asia and New Zealand
+If you felt inspired by the stories and feel the pull to do a gap year in Asia yourself, we can help you complete a gap year both in Asia and New Zealand

-Whether it’s Bali in Indonesia, Phuket or Bangkok in Thailand, Shanghai in China, or Palmerston North in New Zealand, spending a gap year studying abroad will do you a world of good.
+Whether it’s Bali in Indonesia, Phuket or Bangkok in Thailand, Shanghai in China, or Palmerston North in New Zealand, spending a gap year studying abroad will do you good.
 Like one of the survey respondents put it: